saltedge/sca-identity-service-example/docs/IDENTITY_SERVICE_API.md

 `Mobile Client` represents a single connection between `User` and  Mobile Application.
 Each `User` can have multiple `Mobile Client`'s because user can have many connections to a single Service Provider from different applications.

 - `id` - a unique ID string
-- `user_id` - id of related user model
+- `user_id` - ID of related user model
 - `public_key` - a unique Asymmetric Public Key in PEM format string
 - `push_token` - a unique token string which uniquely identify mobile application for Push Notification system (i.e. unique address of current mobile application instance)
 - `access_token` - a unique token string for authenticated access to API resources
-- `return_url` - a URL the mobile application will be redirected to at the end of the authentication process
+- `return_url` - a URL the Mobile Application will be redirected to at the end of the authentication process
 - `connect_session_token` - a unique token string for authentication session process
-- `revoked` - a boolean value which indicate that connection is active or revoked
+- `revoked` - a boolean value which indicates that connection is active or revoked
 - `created_at` - a datetime
 - `updated_at` - a datetime